garrandall/popular-music-data/tracks/house-party-sam-hunt.md

   rank: 68
   ranking_list: Billboard Hot 100
   start_date: '2015-10-31'
+release_year: 2014
+runtime: 190240
 ---
 You're on the couch,
 Blowing up my phone
 You don't want to come out,
 But you don't want to be alone

 It don't take but two
-To have a little soirÃ©e
+To have a little soirée
 If you're in the mood
 Sit tight right where you are, babe